kaichii/automerge.github.io/docs/the_js_packages.md

 ### `@automerge/automerge-wasm` and `@automerge/automerge`

-More recently we rewrote automerge in Rust and deploy it to javascript by compiling to a wasm package at [`@automerge/automerge-wasm`](https://www.npmjs.com/package/@automerge/automerge-wasm).
+More recently we rewrote automerge in Rust and deployed it to javascript by compiling to a wasm package at [`@automerge/automerge-wasm`](https://www.npmjs.com/package/@automerge/automerge-wasm).
 This wasm package is something we currently consider to be an implementation detail and should not be depended on by third parties.
 The `@automerge/automerge` package offers a very similar API to the original `automerge` package but implemented by forwarding logic to `@automerge/automerge`.
 It is consequently much faster.

-### `automerge-repo`
+### `@automerge/automerge-repo`

 The core automerge libraries (both the original classic library and the WASM implementation) offer a compact storage format and a network agnostic sync protocol, but they don't actually do the work of wiring these things up to real storage engines (such as filesystems) or transports (such as websockets). `automerge-repo` implements all of this plumbing and is how we recommend using automerge going forward.